mmmckay/geneparser/README.md

 The gene db_xref should be the same format as the names appearing in the 'query' and 'subject' columns of the rawdata file

 Run with
-$ python3 geneparser.zip 75 100 .0001
+$ python3 geneparser.py 75 100 .0001

-The numbers specify percent identity, percent coverage and e-value
+The numbers specify percent identity, percent coverage and e-value cutoffs

 Additonal commands
 -unw Specifies that the user has included only some of the files from the vsAll BLAST